 Andrea's Dad has lived at Papa Aroha, just north of Coromandel Town, and we love visiting him there.
 The drive, the fishing, the sunsets.

 Any special anecdote about hoppers (we're pretty sure there will be many)?

 We just love seeing all the happy faces!

-The Repco Beach Hop 20 also visits the nearby towns of Waihi for a warm up party, Whitianga for a beach party and a Castrol Edge Thunder Cruise to Onemana, sharing the thrills and the smiles as the convoy snakes its way along Coromandel roads.
+The Repco Beach Hop 22 also visited the nearby towns of Waihi for a warm up party, Thames for a street party and a Castrol Edge Thunder Cruise to Onemana, sharing the thrills and the smiles as the convoy snakes its way along Coromandel roads.
 Hoppers love to drive, naturally!
 Entry is free to the public, programmes are available for a nominal sum, and contain an entry form for the prize draw.
-Amazingly, the draw winner will choose between a 1965 Ford Mustang, 2020 Harley-Davidson or $10,000 cash prize.
+Amazingly, the draw winner chooses between a couple of major restored cars/trucks/bikes or a large cash prize.
 All part of the electric atmosphere.